Harney County, Oregon: Geography

 Harney County has a population of less than 8,000 occupying a land area about two-thirds the size of Denmark, shown in this overlay.

 According to the United States Census Bureau, the county has a total area of 10226 sqmi, of which 10133 sqmi is land and 93 sqmi (0.9%) is water.
 It is the largest county in Oregon by area and the tenth-largest county in the United States (excluding boroughs and census areas in Alaska).

 Steens Mountain is the county's most prominent geographical feature, rising to 9700 ft above sea level and spanning many miles across a region that is otherwise fairly flat.
 To its southeast is the Alvord Desert—the driest place in Oregon—and the Trout Creek Mountains, which extend south into Nevada.
 South of Steens Mountain, the Pueblo Mountains are another remote range in Oregon and Nevada.
 North of Steens Mountain lies the Harney Basin, which contains Malheur Lake and Harney Lake.

+The Sunday Journal Magazine compared the county's size to that of the state of Maryland.